 Why?
 I used to think that folks just liked niche celebrities, and that selfie with the guy they see on YouTube was worth the extra travel and course cost to them.
 But perhaps there’s something deeper.
 Maybe there’s a useful narrative in there that is more valuable than the truth.
 I’ll demonstrate my current thinking on this via a question: If a green beret taught you to hold a rifle, does that mean you now hold a rifle like a green beret?

 It may very well be the case that what that prior snake eater taught you was a technique he picked up from a 3-gun shooter at a match.
 That 3-gun shooter may have been an accountant.
 But hey, it works well and it got incorporated into the green beret’s technique.
 As a result, you may have had a green beret telephone-game you a technique he got from an accountant.
 Is that bad?
-Hell no. That’s someone who knows how to use a rifle refining their craft using any and all sources they can.
+Hell no. That’s someone who knows how to use a rifle refining their craft and utilizing any-and-all sources they can.
 That’s awesome.

 But what’s a more useful truth when selling the course?
 That you’re getting instruction from someone who is pooling together experiences from shooting disciplines across the military, hunting, and competition?
 Or that it’s a course from an OPERATOR?
 Considering the copycat crowd of office workers in Crye pants that dominates our social media spaces.
 What value do you think they’re more willing to throw their money at?